abhishekmishra8/Power-BI-Project-Superstore-Sales-Dashboard/README.md

 10. Add new Column.
 This helps analyze the efficiency of order processing and delivery.
 - AvgDeliveryTime = DATEDIFF('SuperStore_Sales_Dataset'[Order Date],'SuperStore_Sales_Dataset'[Ship Date],DAY)

 11. Sales Forecast: Adding a new page to showcase sales forecast using a line chart visual.
 This allows users to analyze and predict future sales trends based on historical data.

 Through these key steps, the Superstore Sales Dashboard in Power BI enables users to gain valuable insights, identify trends, and make data-driven decisions to optimize sales performance and improve overall business outcomes.
+</details>  <br><br>
+<details><summary>See More Projects here:</summary>

+1. <a href="https://abhishekmishra8.github.io/Power-BI-Project-Bank-Domain/">Bank Domain Dashboard</a> <br>
+2. <a href="https://abhishekmishra8.github.io/PowerBI_Project_HR_Employees/">HR Employees Dashboard</a>

 </details>
+<br><br>

 [Go To TOP](#TOP)